1. About ticagrelor

 Do not stop taking ticagrelor without talking to your doctor.

-If you stop taking ticagrelor, the rate at which your blood clots will return to what it was before you started taking it, usually within 3 days of stopping.
+If you stop taking ticagrelor, your blood will start clotting at the rate it did before you started taking it, usually within 2 days of stopping the medicine.

 This means you may be at increased risk of serious problems like heart attacks or strokes.